mlzdev/ethergroups/README.md

 and do [step 10](#cache-clear) of the ethergroups installation

 ### Log
 The logfiles from symfony2 are in the folder: `app/logs`
+There is a log file from symfony2 and a log file with statistical informations

 ### Backup
-To backup this application, make a backup of your databases (both Etherpad Lite *and* Ethergroups)
+To backup this application, make a backup of your databases (both Etherpad Lite *and* Ethergroups) and save the files in the `web/uploads` directory

 ## [Customizing](id:customizing)
 you can change images in `src/Ethergroups/MainBundle/Resources/public/images`